LewisHaley/stb-tester.com/templatematch-process.rst

 R[w,h] = ((S[w] - T[w] + 1), (S[h] - T[h] + 1))
 where R, S, T are Result, Source, Template images respectively, and w, h are width and height.
 As such, comparing a template and source of equal width and height results in a heat map of 1 pixel.
-When using double verboseness, the heat map is named `source_matchtemplate.png` in the `stbt-debug` directory.
+The heat map is named `source_matchtemplate.png` in the `stbt-debug` directory.

 Once the heat map is produced, the map is searched for the minimum pixel value (SQDIFF) or maximum pixel value (CCORR, CCOEFF).
 This is then compared to a